ixaxaar/monoid.space/Types/relations.lagda.md

 The first definition being easier for our purposes here, we proceed with that.

+## Properties of relations

+Relations can conform to certain properties, which later come in handy for classifying relations and building a lot of mathematical structure.

+### Reflexive

 A reflexive relation is one where $x \bullet y = y \bullet x$:

 ![refl](refl.png)